marukun712/aikyo/docs/src/content/docs/api/firehose-en.md

 private clients: Set<WebSocket>
 ```

-A Set managing connected WebSocket clients.
+Set managing connected WebSocket clients.

 ```typescript
 this.clients = new Set();
 ```

-New clients are added when they connect and removed when they disconnect.
+New clients are added when they connect and removed when disconnecting.

 ### port